How to Begin a Business in Catering

 3) Purchase all catering equipment you will need at your catering events.
-You can find a great variety of Restaurant & Catering equipment at eBay on the cheap, and get an extra savings with eBay promo codes available online at coupon sites like promocodes2018.com and bradsdeals.com.
-In fact, you can save on your every purchase at eBay if you use promo codes and coupon codes that offer an additional discount, free shipping or some other deals.
+You can find a great variety of Restaurant & Catering equipment at eBay on the cheap, and get an extra savings with eBay discount codes available online at coupon sites like couponchief.com.
+In fact, you can save on your every purchase at eBay if you use coupon codes that offer an additional discount, free shipping or some other deals.

 When you shop for some catering equipment do remember that the type of food you plan to serve will determine the equipment you will need.
 At the bare minimum your event will require serving platters and utensils.